lakras/bio-helper-scripts/blast/README.md

 - https://www.ncbi.nlm.nih.gov/books/NBK279684/table/appendices.T.blastx_application_options/

 ## Starting up a VM
-Create a Google Cloud Virtual Machine:
+Create a Google Cloud Virtual Machine (go to cloud.google.com, click Console at top right, click the hamburger menu at top left, and then Compute Engine, VM instances, and CREATE INSTANCE):
 - location closest to you
 - n2-highmem-16
 - change boot disk to a 500GB Ubuntu 20.04 LTS